This page is currently undergoing revision construction [September 2015]

 Expected length of this section: 1-2 paragraphs

-Before actually articulating a problem or issue for your own research, you might consider first visiting The Workshop to practice identifying problems/issues in the work of student and adult scientists.
+Before actually articulating the relevance or importance of a problem/issue in your own research, you might consider first visiting The Workshop to practice identifying the relevance or importance of problems/issues in the work of student and adult scientists.

 Here’s the Introduction section of the Blackawton Bees Experiment, which was designed, performed, and written by 10-year-old science students in England.
-I have identified the places in which they state their problem/issue in red.
+I have identified the places in which they state the relevance or importance of their problem/issue in red.

 (a) Once upon a time . . .

 People think that humans are the smartest of animals, and most people do not think about other animals as being smart, or at least think that they are not as smart as humans.
 Knowing that other animals are as smart as us means we can appreciate them more, which could also help us to help them.

 Scientists do experiments on monkeys, because they are similar to man, but bees could actually be close to man too.
 We see bees in the natural habitat doing what they do, but you do not really see them doing human things—such as solving human puzzles like Sudoku.
 So it makes you wonder if they could solve a human puzzle.
 If they could solve it, it would mean that they are really smart, smarter than we thought before, which would mean that humans might have some link with bees.
 If bees are like us in some way, then understanding them could help us understand ourselves better.